zulekhan/intro_final_f24/README.md

 ---

-## Instructions for Opening `index.html` in a Browser to Check Changes
+## Instructions for Opening HTML file in a Browser to Check Changes

 After making changes to your `index.html` file, follow these steps to open it in a browser and verify that your updates are working: